 The preponderance of the neoclassical economists can be explained by several factors:

 For the moment the heterodox economy shows a large variety of currents.
 She contains at least the ideas and models, that have been developed on the basis of the theory of M. Kalecki and J.M.
 Keynes.
 Another influential contribution is due to P. Sraffa, who at the same time discovered some major errors of thought in the neoclassical theory.
 Also new models continue to be developed on the basis of the classical theory of the economy, that was first introduced by D. Ricardo and K.H.
 Marx.
 In addition much research is done on dynamical models, which are capable of simulating the economic developments in time.
-Recently the behavioural economics and the happiness economics and especially the new institutional economics (NIE) have become popular.
+Recently the behavioural economics, the happiness economics and especially the new institutional economics (NIE) have become popular.
 The NIE applies many methods from the neoclassical theory, and is therefore a promising synthesis.
 She bridges the neoclassical and heterodox paradigms.
 The NIE takes into account a diversity of human behaviour, and is by no means flattering for the elite.

 The portal is named after the Dutch scientist Sam de Wolff (1878-1960), because he is one of the greatest heterodox economists that our country has known.
 His pioneering work remains an inspiration for anybody, who outside the beaten tracks searches for ways to describe the economic actions.
 The banner, that decorates the head of the start page, is composed of pictures from the front frieze of the Haus des Lehrers in Berlin, made by Walter Womacka.

 The initiator and editor of the Heterodoxe Gazet Sam de Wolff is Emil Bakkum.
 He is professionally active in the Sociaal Consultatiekantoor, where he holds the position of solicitor and blogger.
 The publication of essays about the political economy, also on an academic level, are part of his mission.

 The domain is hosted bij CW3 Hosting.